pagecdn/easyfonts/README.md

 https://pagecdn.io/lib/easyfonts/info/open-sans.json
 ```

 ## License

-The TTF font files inside [`dist/fonts`](dist/fonts) are unmodified copy of TTF files in [Google Fonts](https://github.com/google/fonts/) GitHub repo
+The TTF font files inside [`dist/fonts`](dist/fonts) are unmodified copies of TTF files in [Google Fonts](https://github.com/google/fonts/) GitHub repo
 where you can read licensing information.
 Individual font families have their own license files in [`dist/license`](dist/license).
 Relevant
-license files are linked from every CSS file.
+license files are linked from every CSS file too to help you easily view the license information.

-The CSS and JSON files in this repository are generated dynamicaly from font files only and are covered under MIT license.
+The CSS and JSON files in this repository are dynamicaly generated from font files only and are covered under MIT license.
 If you
-are aware of a license issue with any font family listed in this repo, or if you are an author of a font and want to remove it from
-this project, please [open an issue](issues/new) to request its removal.
+are aware of a license issue with any font family listed in this repo, please [open an issue](https://github.com/pagecdn/easyfonts/issues/new) to request its removal.